 Never use a low calorie diet again.
 This is not a diet.
 Banish the word from your vocabulary.
 Replace it with “I choose to live a particular way that includes a moderate amount of good clean food, regular exercise, relaxation, fun, time for myself and caring for myself and others.”

 Atkins Diet…Zone Diet…Low Fat Diet… They all share a common flaw: a “one size fits all” approach.
-Naturopathic physicians can work with you to determine the lifetime eating plan that is right for you which will promote overall health as well as permanent weight loss.
+Naturopathic physicians can work with you to determine the lifetime eating plan that is right for you which will promote overall health as well as weight loss.

 Exercise helps reduce weight.
 Research shows that frequency of exercise is the most important factor in weight loss.
 Duration of exercise is the second most important factor.
 Exercise has important benefits: